Merzasphor/MWSE/docs/source/lua/type/tes3mobileNPC.rst

 `collidingReference`_ (`tes3reference`_)
     The reference that the mobile has collided with this frame.

+`combatSession`_ (`tes3combatSession`_)
+    Combat session data.
+This exists while the actor is in combat to provide memory for AI combat decisions.

 `conjuration`_ (`tes3skillStatistic`_)
     Direct access to the NPC's conjuration skill statistic.